 - 80mm spoiler, 40 degree angle, 51.4mm total height

 - 60mm spoiler, 60 degree angle, 52mm total height

 It’s a bit difficult to see in this graph, but a 60mm spoiler set at 60-degrees is slightly better than a 160mm spoiler set at 20 degrees, even though the longer spoiler is a little bit taller.
 In other words, a higher angle works better.
 But it’s only by a small amount.

-Based on Katz and McBeath, here is my conclusion: The total height of the spoiler above the deck is all that really matters.
+Based on Katz and McBeath, here is my conclusion: The total height of the spoiler is all that matters.

 NASCAR used rear wings for a short period of time and then switched back to spoilers.
 Not because they could get better performance from a spoiler, but because the series is always looking for ways to make racing both closer and safer, and the wing did neither.
 In addition, the fans didn’t like the look of a wing.
 To be fair, the CoT wing was hideous, see for yourself.

 So we can’t look to NASCAR for the most effective spoiler design, because we know their priorities lie in close racing rather than outright speed.
 But it’s worth noting a few things about NASCAR spoilers.

 - NASCAR probably knows more about spoiler design than any other race series, and they still don’t settle on one design.
 In fact, the regulations change almost yearly.
 Looking only at the height, in 2016 it was 3.5″, in 2017 2.375″, and in 2019 8″.

 - Some years the spoilers were adjustable for angle, some years they were fixed, and there have been different heights, widths, and shapes throughout the years.